 Staffordshire Terriers were bred to serve as bull and bear fighters.
-Because of their protective and aggressive nature, they have been recognized as a great option when it comes to getting a guard dog.
+Because of their protective and aggressive nature, they have been recognized as a great option when it comes to getting a guard dog for kids.
 This breed requires proper training and socialization from an early age to ensure you receive a perfect protector and an excellent pet for your family.

 With great protection instincts and immense physical strength, a Bullmastiff is both extremely loyal and courageous.
 Intruders do not want to cross this breed’s path.
-They will quickly find the Bullmastiff to block their path and have enough strength to knock them down.
+They will quickly find that the Bullmastiff to determined block their path and has enough strength to knock them down.
 When around their family, this breed is docile and loving.

 This independent breed has a strong drive to hunt prey, as they were originally bred to track and hunt lions.
 A Ridgeback is a natural and loyal watchdog that loves to cuddle and snuggle into its human’s lap.
 Because they aren’t naturally obedient, it is essential that Rhodesian Ridgebacks receive the proper training as a youngster.